Rutherford Conclusion From Gold Foil Experiment

 Conclusion

 From medical imaging to nuclear energy, the principles unveiled by Rutherford's experiment continue to shape our world.
-It serves as a compelling reminder of the power of scientific inquiry and the importance of challenging established beliefs.
+Worth adding: it serves as a compelling reminder of the power of scientific inquiry and the importance of challenging established beliefs.
 Now, consider how this fundamental shift in understanding atoms has impacted technologies you use every day.
 Explore further into the world of atomic physics and share your insights – what applications of nuclear science intrigue you the most?